Seattle Dog Bite Lawyers – What to Do After a Dog Bite

 Does the dog get one free bite?

 No, the dog does not get a free bite.
 Under the previous Washington dog bite law, there was a trend toward allowing one free dog bite, under the rationale that the owner needed to know their dog had a propensity towards viciousness.
 Under current Washington State law, this is no longer true.
-Strict liability is imposed upon the owner of a dog that bites a person when that person is in a public place or lawfully on private property.
+Strict liability is imposed upon the biting dog owner when that victim is in a public place or lawfully on private property.

 What if I don’t want to sue my friend?

-Often, a dog bite victim will agonize over what to do when the dog owner is a friend, neighbor, or family member.
+A dog bite victim will often agonize over what to do when the dog owner is a friend, neighbor, or family member.
 All persons involved in this are concerned about the dog and their relationship with the owner if a lawsuit is necessary.
 These are real concerns, and there are ways to work around them.
 Talk to us.

 Will the dog owner have Insurance?